Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/logging-in-first-time.md

 The navigation panel on the left includes:

-- your **Home** tab;
+- your **My Stuff** tab;
 - your **Organization** tab (if you have one), and
 - the **Workspaces** and **Bookmarks** tabs.

-You can switch between the content in your Home, Organization and workspaces.
+You can switch between the content in your My Stuff, Organization and workspaces.

 When the *Workspaces* tab is selected you will see a list of workspaces and [sub-workspaces](workspaces.html##using-workspaces-within-the-workspace).
 If you bookmarked any workspace to keep it at hand, you can select the *Bookmarks* tab to find it faster.